lbmendes/armbian-settings/README.md

 ##### Setting the numlock to "ON" at start up.

-Add the lines below to the file /etc/rc.local
+Add, with sudo, the lines below to the file /etc/rc.local
 ~~~bash
 # Turn Numlock on for the TTYs:
 for tty in /dev/tty[1-6]; do